gabeart10/powergit/README.md

 commits?**

 A: If you have a special save make sure you add a comment.
 Both the 'gsave' and 'save' commands take one.
+In fact, this allows you to make ONE comment on multiple repo commits *at the same time from one command*.